TechnoShip123/C2C-Elite-Qualifier/README.md

 ### Explanation

 Intents are stored under the `Intents` class in [`main.py`](main.py), so that supporting variables such as the bot's name can be grouped with it.
-The main program makes use of the NLTK `Chat.converse()` function, which handles user input and quit keywords for us.
+The main program adapts the NLTK `Chat.converse()` function, and customizes parts such as the quit keyword.
 The `reflections` dictionary contains mappings between first-person and second-person expressions.
 The reflections dictionary used in this project was adapted from `nltk.chat.util.reflections`.

 ### Install / Usage